Mitigating errors by quantum verification and post-selection: Discussion

 \section{Discussion}

-In summary, we have presented an error mitigation protocol which is based on the accreditation protocol of \cite{ferracin2021experimentally} and post-selection.
+In summary, we have presented an error mitigation protocol for mitigating time-dependent errors which is based on the Accreditation protocol of \cite{ferracin2021experimentally} and post-selection.
 We have analyzed the sample complexity of our procedure, and shown that it provides a provable error mitigation for the important case of depolarizing noise.
-Finally, we ran our protocol on quantum hardware as an experimental proof of concept and obtained promising results.
+Finally, we ran our protocol on quantum hardware as an experimental proof of concept for the cases of a generic test circuit and a quantum circuit Born machine and obtained promising results.

-A main advantage of our technique as compared to most other error mitigation techniques (see \cite{endo2021hybrid} for a review) is that it accounts for time dependent noise behaviours.
-However, a weakness in our theoretical arguments is the assumption that this time dependent behaviour of the noise can only be one of a $finite$ set of such behaviours.
+A main advantage of our technique as compared to most other error mitigation techniques (see \cite{endo2021hybrid} for a review) is that it accounts for time-dependent noise behaviours.
+However, a weakness in our theoretical arguments is the assumption that this time-dependent behaviour of the noise can only be one of a $finite$ set of such behaviours.
 It would be interesting to look at ways in which we can overcome this assumption.

+Furthermore, an interesting direction to pursue would be studying in detail how to integrate our error mitigation technique with other existing techniques dealing with noise which is not strongly time-dependent \cite{endo2021hybrid}.

 Another important direction is adapting our protocol to work with other verification techniques, such as \cite{fitzsimons2017unconditionally} which can treat more general forms of noise including so-called \emph{malicious} noise coming from some adversary whose goal is to intentionally corrupt the computation.